Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: The framework

-In this section we present \emph{TabGFM}, a framework that reinterprets node classification as an ensemble learning problem over tabular models.
-Given a graph $G = (V, E, \mX, \mY)$, our key idea is to reduce graph-structured data into a tabular form that can be directly processed by powerful tabular foundation models.
-TabGFM decouples the problem into three stages:
+In this section, we present \emph{\tabgfm}, a \underline{t}abular \underline{a}pproach to \underline{g}raph learning that reinterprets node classification as an ensemble learning problem over tabular models.
+Given a graph $G = (V, E, \mX, \mY)$, our key idea is to reduce graph-structured data into a tabular form that can be directly processed by powerful tabular foundation models. \tabgfm decouples the problem into three stages:

 \begin{enumerate} \item \textbf{Node-level encoding:} Each node is represented as a row in a table by concatenating its label (if available) with multiple feature and structure encoders.
 This step transforms graph information into a tabular format that can be processed by tabular models. \item \textbf{Tabular learning:} Since TFMs are limited to relatively small tables, we construct multiple subsampled tables by selecting subsets of columns and labeled rows, and obtain separate predictions from the TFM given each subsample. \item \textbf{Ensemble aggregation:} Predictions from the subsampled tables are combined through ensemble selection, which uses predictions on held-out data to determine ensemble weights that both account for model quality and model interactions.
 The final prediction for each query node is obtained as a weighted combination of these outputs. \end{enumerate}